risc0/risc0/rzup/README.md

 ### Check

-Check for available updates to installed components.
+Check for available updates of installed components.

 ```sh
 rzup check
 ```

-This command will:
-1. Compare installed versions with latest available versions
-2. Tell you which components have updates available

 ### Use